jina-ai/jcloud/README.md

 🎯 **Cut to the chase** - One CLI with five commands to manage the lifecycle of your Jina projects.

-🎟️ **Early free access** - Early access to the cloud hosting platform from Jina AI.
+🎟️ **Early free access** - Sneak peek at our steathy cloud hosting platform.
 It leverages the latest cloud-native tech stack to host your Jina project, offers computational and storage resources.
 And it is free for now!

 ## Install